 The English Springer Spaniel has a double, weather-proof coat.
 The topcoat is flat or wavy and medium in length; the dense undercoat is short and soft.

-Loving, easy-going and smart the Field Spaniel can be sensitive and needs gentle handling.
-Patient with children the Field Spaniel does best when kept busy as it doesn’t tolerant boredom well.
+Loving, easy-going, and intelligent, the Field Spaniel can be sensitive and needs gentle handling.
+Patient with children, the Field Spaniel, does best when kept busy as it doesn’t tolerate boredom well.

-Active, inquisitive and affectionate, the Field Spaniel is perfect for an experienced owner who can provide the right environment for this beautiful, energetic if sometimes stubborn dog.
+Active, curious, and affectionate, the Field Spaniel is perfect for an experienced owner who can provide the right environment for this beautiful, energetic, if sometimes stubborn dog.

-Not only is the French Spaniel adaptable, sociable and loving but it’s also highly biddable and devoted to its family.
+Not only is the French Spaniel adaptable, friendly, and loving, but it’s also highly biddable and devoted to its family.
 However, it does need a lot of exercise and still enjoys going back to its roots and hunting in the great outdoors.

 Irish Water Spaniel

-One of the most distinctive looking dogs of this breed group, the Irish Water Spaniel is also the largest standing at around fifty-one to fifty-eight centimetres tall.
+One of the most distinctive-looking dogs of this breed group, the Irish Water Spaniel, is also the largest, standing at around fifty-one to fifty-eight centimeters tall.

-Sporting a dense curly, liver coloured coat that sheds very little, the Irish Water Spaniel is easily recognisable.
+Sporting a dense, curly, liver-colored coat that sheds very little, the Irish Water Spaniel is easily recognizable.
 As the name suggests, this dog loves water and is an excellent swimmer benefitting from a protective double coat and webbed feet.